The #1 Killer Of Your Personal Brand

 (And lack of consistency can kill that trust instantly.)

 That’s why you felt the way you did about the supermarket brand.
-And that’s why, if you chop and change your own packaging too much – how you look, sound or act – the same effect will be felt by those buying your personal brand.
-It can kill their trust.
+And that’s why, if you chop and change the packaging for your personal brand too much – how you look, sound or act – the lack of consistency can kill the trust of those buying it.

-Which isn’t to say you need to take consistency to the degree of Mark Zuckerberg, who chooses to wear the same outfit every day in order to free up space in his brain for more important decisions.
+Which isn’t to say you need to take consistency to the degree Mark Zuckerberg did, who choose to wear the same outfit every day in order to free up space in his brain for more important decisions.
 But unless you’re Madonna, who’s made re-inventing herself a core part of her personal brand, having an element of your packaging that remains steadfast is a good idea.
 Or to put it another way:

 Strong brands have strong trademarks.